 - Perhaps the most frustrating option is that you find nothing has changed or only your insurance offer has been updated.
-This leaves you in 'no man's land' until you can get hold of your results and start ringing unis to find out why your place hasn't been confirmed/plead your case as appropriate.
+This leaves you in 'no man's land' until you can get hold of your results and start ringing unis to find out why your place hasn't been confirmed.

 - Finally, you might have been unsuccessful for both choices, so that you are now in Clearing.

 UCAS forwards results it receives from the exam boards for the following qualifications to the universities over the weekend before results day.
 You can see the full list of these on the UCAS site under 'exam results we receive'.